Villa Lauri

 Villa Lauri is an early 20th-century Neoclassical townhouse in Birkirkara, Malta.
 The villa was built as a private family residence.
 Part of the property is privately owned, while most of it belongs to the Roman Catholic Church.
-At one point the Franciscan friars named their part of the property as Dar Frate Francesco and was later renamed a number of times.
+At one point the Franciscan friars named their part of the property as Dar Frate Francesco and it was later renamed a number of times.
 The building has primarily served as a shelter for the homeless.

 Since the early 1980s the friars converted their residence into a home for local minors with social difficulties.
-It later served as a residence for unaccompanied child refugees, from 2001 till 2006.
+From 2001 till 2006, it served as a residence for unaccompanied child refugees.
 A chapel known as Blessed Nazju Falzon Chapel was inaugurated in early 2001, within the building.

 The home was then re-inaugurated by Lawrence Gonzi after extensive structural work.
 The interior of the building was modified, however keeping the original façade.
 It was renovated again in 2006 to host migrant families, but the home has been shut down since 2010.
 The chapel closed in early 2017.
 It is currently undergoing renovation.